sdob/keenquotes/README.md

 # Software Design

-The code models a lightweight natural language parser that performs a one-pass traversal through prose to emit single quotes as curly quotes.
+The software models a lightweight natural language parser that performs a multi-stage traversal through prose:
-The algorithm follows:

-1. Produce lexemes (e.g., words, numbers, and periods) using lexer.
+1. Tokenize lexemes (e.g., words, numbers, and periods).
-1. Add lexemes to a 3-element circular queue, capturing either side of a quotation mark.
-1. Tokenize all unambiguous single/double quotes, primes, and apostrophes.
+1. Emit all quotation mark characters (single, double, primes, etc.).
+1. Build an abstract syntax tree representing nested quotations.
-1. Resolve as many ambiguous quotation marks as possible.
+1. Resolve as many ambiguous straight single quotes as possible.
-1. Emit unresolved conversions.

-See the Lexer and Parser classes for details.
+See the source code for details.

 # Build

-Clone the repository and change to the root directory as usual, then run:

-    gradle clean build

-## Library

-To build a library for use with other software applications, run:

-    gradle clean lib

-Find the library at:

-    build/lib/keenquotes.jar
+See [BUILD.md](BUILD.md) for detailed build instructions.